ICT Advisory Committee

 Digital Communication (2014)

-The New Zealand Post Primary Teachers' Association / Te Wehengarua (PPTA) invites nominations for the ICT advisory committee from PPTA members in:
+The New Zealand Post Primary Teachers' Association / Te Wehengarua (PPTA) is seeking nominations from secondary teacher members, in the following regions, to join the PPTA ICT advisory committee:

 Digital citizenship - resource ideas for teachers